ourlifeloop/marketing/src/cms/training-faqs/can-i-have-the-same-display-on-more-than-one-tv.md

 ---
 question: Can I have the same Display on more than one TV?
-answer: "- Yes!
-Just use the same display code on your Firestick for the display you would like to have on your TV. "
+answer: " Yes.
+Use the same display code on your Firestick for the display you would like to have on your TV. "
 isMobile: false
 topics:
   - displays